 Attracting leads into your sales funnel is a long and arduous process; companies spend a fortune on email, LinkedIn, telesales, hundreds of blog posts, podcasts, PR, guest posting and many other resource-sapping activities.

 When you get leads into your sales funnel, engaging with your content and visiting your site, it’s incredibly frustrating if they don’t convert into sales.
+Loss aversion plays a role in time wasting on poor leads, focus on high-quality leads.

 This is discouraging for any seller.
 It feels like you’ve done all the hard work except that final step that pushes them over the line.
 Businesses which find themselves in this position need to look for solutions to the following questions: